 - Accept this as God’s assignment for you.
 You might be frustrated because you don’t want to deal with this.
 I get that.
 But God is sovereign, and He has allowed this to happen.
 So can you receive it from Him?

 - Don’t rush.
 You might want to get this guy out of your life ASAP.
 A quick text might seem like the simplest solution.
 But is it really best?
 Pause.
 Breathe.
 Pray.
 There’s no need to freak out about this.
 You’ve got this, girl, and you can do it in a way that honors God and loves this guy.

 - Own it.
 Don’t blame God by saying something like, “God hasn’t given me a green light,” or “I just don’t have peace,” or “I don’t feel God wants me to date right now.”
 Say it like it is: You don’t want to date him.
 (I mean, come on.
-If a hot, godly guy came along right now who liked you, would you really tell him you didn’t think God wants you to date right now?)
+If an attractive, fun, godly guy came along right now who liked you, would you really tell him you didn’t think God wants you to date right now?)

 - Tell the truth.
 When I was a teen, I thought covering up the real reason I didn’t like a guy would protect him.
 Wrong.
 “Not hurting his feelings” never justifies lying.
 Proverbs 24:26 says it like this: “Whoever gives an honest answer kisses the lips.”
 So give him a “kiss” of truth—lol.
 It’s the least you can give him.
 Don’t tell him what you think he wants to hear.
 I’m not saying you can just blurt out whatever you’re thinking and be oblivious to his feelings.
 Use wisdom, but be truthful.
 If you’re not attracted to him, tell him you’re just not feeling anything beyond friendship.
 If there’s a deeper reason—a reason that would help him know where he needs to grow—share that with him in a direct, loving way.
 You get the picture.